drostlab/orthologr/README.md

 orthologr
 =========

-### A framework combining common gene orthology detection methods and dNdS estimation models for pipeline processing
+### A Framework for Orthology Inference, Sequence Alignments, and Population Genomics.

 The `orthologr` package provides interfaces between R and common bioinformatics tools used to perform orthology inference, multiple sequence alignments, codon alignments, dNdS estimation,